MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-anchor.md

 ## Re-anchor a guide

-When you anchor your guide, the anchoring information is stored on your [!include[pn-hololens](../includes/pn-hololens.md)], so you don't have to re-anchor the guide every time that you open it.
+When you anchor your guide, the anchoring information is stored on your [!include[pn-hololens](../includes/pn-hololens.md)].
+Therefore, you don't have to re-anchor the guide every time that you open it.
 However, you can use the **Anchor** button to re-anchor a guide at any time, if you feel that the holograms are out of alignment.
 For more information, see [Place holograms, add styles, and more](hololens-app-orientation.md)

 > [!NOTE]
-> You might have to adjust the hardware offset on [!include[pn-hololens](../includes/pn-hololens.md)] 1 devices to help guarantee accurate placement of 3D content.
-[Learn more about adjusting for hardware offset](https://docs.microsoft.com/dynamics365/mixed-reality/guides/known-issues#how-do-i-address-hardware-offset-in-hololens-1-devices-to-ensure-accurate-placement-of-holograms-for-circular-code-anchor-alignment).
+> To help guarantee accurate placement of 3D content, you might have to adjust the hardware offset on [!include[pn-hololens](../includes/pn-hololens.md)] 1 devices.
+For more information, see [How do I address hardware offset in HoloLens 1 devices to ensure accurate placement of holograms for printed anchor alignment](https://docs.microsoft.com/dynamics365/mixed-reality/guides/known-issues#how-do-i-address-hardware-offset-in-hololens-1-devices-to-ensure-accurate-placement-of-holograms-for-circular-code-anchor-alignment).

 ## What's next?